 Yes, there are banks in places besides NYC, Chicago, Houston, SF, and LA – but the offices tend to be much smaller and they don’t always recruit on-campus.

-Other cities with a presence in finance include Boston (similar to SF due to the industry focus), Washington, DC (aerospace/defense), Atlanta (lots of wealth management), Miami (healthcare, Latin America), Dallas (got equities?) and probably a few others you could arguably include.
+Other cities with a presence in finance include Boston (similar to SF due to the industry focus), Washington, DC (aerospace/defense), Atlanta (lots of wealth management), Miami (healthcare, Latin America), Dallas (got equities?) and maybe a few others.

-I can’t recommend starting out in these places if you have the option to go to one of the 5 major centers listed above; if you’re interested in only aerospace and defense and nothing else, then maybe DC makes sense – but you may be at a disadvantage in terms of deal flow and the buy-side.
+I can’t recommend starting out in these places if you have the option to go to one of the 5 major centers listed above.

-A lot of boutiques are based in other regions as well, and you should definitely jump at the opportunity if you have nothing else lined up in a bigger city – but otherwise, stick to the top 5 above.
+A lot of boutiques are also based in other regions, so you should jump at the opportunity if you have nothing lined up in a bigger city – but otherwise, stick to the top 5 above.